AndreBL/ip6neigh/README.md

 ## Dependencies

 One only needs to install `ip` and `curl` packages.
-It has been tested on Chaos Calmer (v15.05.1) of OpenWrt.
+It has been tested on Chaos Calmer (v15.05.1 and v15.05) of OpenWrt.

 Additional dependency for 'snooping' mode is `tcpdump`.